caldaml/Strategic-Sourcing-Daikin-2026/scrapy_setup.md

 >[!TIP]
 >You can also to crawl everything in which you would use this alternative script.
 All you need to do is omit the key words and paste the next loop.

-Add this below the key word denotation if there is one, otherwise just put it right under the package import
+Add this below the key word denotation if there is one.
+Otherwise just put it right under the package import

 ```python
 # csv referece -> single column being referenced (i.e. domain)